Underarm hair

-Underarm hair, also known as axillary hair, is the hair in the underarm area (axilla).
+Underarm hair, also known as axillary hair or armpit hair, is human hair in the underarm area (axilla).

+In some cultures, underarm hair removal through shaving or other means is common, particularly among women.

 Development

-Underarm or axillary hair goes through four stages of development, driven by weak androgens produced by the adrenal in males and females during adrenarche, and testosterone from the testicle in males during puberty.
+Underarm or axillary hair goes through four stages of development, as staged by the Wolfsdorf Axillary Hair Scale, driven by weak androgens produced by the adrenal in males and females during adrenarche, and testosterone from the testicle in males during puberty.

+The Wolfsdorf Axillary Hair Staging system provides a standardized method for assessing pubertal progression and androgenic activity in pediatric populations.
+Similar to Tanner Staging for pubic hair, it classifies axillary hair growth into four stages: